Lockheed C-5 Galaxy

 The Lockheed C-5 Galaxy is a large military transport aircraft designed and built by Lockheed, and now maintained and upgraded by its successor, Lockheed Martin.
 It provides the United States Air Force (USAF) with a heavy intercontinental-range strategic airlift capability, one that can carry outsized and oversized loads, including all air-certifiable cargo.
 The Galaxy has many similarities to the smaller Lockheed C-141 Starlifter and the later Boeing C-17 Globemaster III.
 The C-5 is among the largest military aircraft in the world.
+All 52 in-service aircraft have been upgraded to the C-5M Super Galaxy with new engines and modernized avionics designed to extend its service life to 2040 and beyond.

 The C-5 Galaxy's development was complicated, including significant cost overruns, and Lockheed suffered significant financial difficulties.
-Shortly after entering service, cracks in the wings of many aircraft were discovered and the C-5 fleet was restricted in capability until corrective work was completed.
-The C-5M Super Galaxy is an upgraded version with new engines and modernized avionics designed to extend its service life to 2040 and beyond.
+Shortly after entering service, cracks in the wings of many aircraft were discovered and the C-5 fleet was initially restricted in capability until corrective work was completed.

 The USAF has operated the C-5 since 1969.
 In that time, the airlifter supported US military operations in all major conflicts including Vietnam, Iraq, Yugoslavia, and Afghanistan, as well as allied support, such as Israel during the Yom Kippur War and operations in the Gulf War.
 The Galaxy has also distributed humanitarian aid, provided disaster relief, and supported the US space program.

 Development

-CX-X and Heavy Logistics System
+CX-4 and Heavy Logistics System

 In 1961, several aircraft companies began studying heavy jet transport designs that would replace the Douglas C-133 Cargomaster and complement Lockheed C-141 Starlifters.
 In addition to higher overall performance, the United States Army wanted a transport aircraft with a larger cargo bay than the C-141, whose interior was too small to carry a variety of their outsized equipment.
-These studies led to the "CX-4" design concept, but in 1962, the proposed six-engined design was rejected, because it was not viewed as a significant advance over the C-141.
-By late 1963, the next conceptual design was named CX-X. It was equipped with four engines, instead of six in the earlier CX-4 concept.
-The CX-X had a gross weight of 550000 lb, a maximum payload of 180000 lb, and a speed of Mach 0.75 (500 mph).
+This need led to the CX-4 requirement of July 1962, for which Lockheed, Boeing, Convair, and Douglas proposed six-engined designs.
+When the US Army judged the CX-4 specification inadequate for its requirements, by late 1963 the CX-4 specification gave way to the CX-HLC requirement specified an airlifter with four engines, an equipped gross weight of 550000 lb, a maximum payload of 180000 lb, and a speed of Mach 0.75 (500 mph).
 The cargo compartment was 17.2 ft wide by 13.5 ft high and 100 ft long with front and rear access doors.
 USAF studies showed that high-bypass turbofan engines were needed for thrust and fuel efficiency requirements.